A list of five reasons I stay motivated to workout regularly that have nothing to do with weight loss of calorie burn.

 This question got me thinking because the truth is, I’m not losing weight right now so what is it, exactly, that incentivizes me to stay active on a regular basis?
 After thinking about this very question for several weeks, I’ve narrowed it down to five reasons why I exercise (that have nothing to do with weight loss.)

-Exercise Builds Confidence: As I wrote about in my weight loss success story, I spent all of my adolescence as an overweight kid, teenager and young adult.
+As I wrote about in my weight loss success story, I spent all of my adolescence as an overweight kid, teenager, and young adult.
 While I loved to play sports, I rarely got to play because I was always the first person cut from the team.
 In gym class, I was always the last to finish and often times couldn’t even participate to the same level as my peers due to my weight.
-All of this amounts to one thing: low self esteem and poor confidence.
-Fast forward to today: I now exercise with some of the most fit people in my community.
+All of this amounts to one thing: low self-esteem and poor confidence.
+Fast forward to today: I now exercise with some of the fittest people in my community.
 I’m doing exercises I never imagined being able to do and often times I’m lifting more weight than my male counterparts.
-When I travel, I’m not afraid to try a new fitness class because I have the confidence to give it a shot and the self esteem to risk failing.
+When I travel, I’m not afraid to try a new fitness class because I have the confidence to give it a shot and the self-esteem to risk failing.
 The bottom line: the more I exercise, the more confident I become.
-This confidence spills into my marriage, friendships, career and beyond.
+This confidence spills into my marriage, friendships, career, and beyond.

 What about you?
 What are your reasons for staying active?
 What motivates you to get to the gym?
 I’d love to hear from you.